gradle/native-platform/readme.md

 ### 0.11

+* Added support to detatch the current process from its controlling console.
+Thanks to [Gary Hale](https://github.com/ghale).
 * Fixes for handling Windows shares from Linux.
 Thanks to [Thierry Guérin](https://github.com/SchwingSK).
 * Added initial implementation of `FileEvents`, which allows an application to listen for changes to a file system directory.
 * Added more properties to `PosixFile`.